Agana Sailing Itinerary

 Mooring

-The Vis town quay is the busiest in Croatia in high season.
+The Vis town quay is the busiest in Croatia in the high season.
 The one on the western side of the bay belongs to Vis town itself, but there is another on the eastern side, and it belongs to Kut village.
 The two are connected with a small promenade.
 There are also 4 large mooring buoy fields, which are payable.
 Anchoring is possible, but not recommended due to ferry swells.

 Things to do

-Arriving to Vis town early leaves you with plenty of time in the day to do some exploring.
+Arriving in Vis town early leaves you with plenty of time in the day to do some exploring.
 Head inland with a scooter or bicycle for some amazing sights and discover local, family-owned wineries and restaurants that serve delicious “peka” dishes.
 “Peka” means old iron bell, and it is a way to prepare food traditionally: lamb, veal or octopus are put in a dish and covered with the bell, which is then dug into coal, to slow-cook the food for a couple of hours.
 This delicious meal can also be a part of the island tour, as well as wine tasting.
-The best-known winery is just a 10 minute walk out to the outskirts of the town: Lipanović, that preserve their wines inside of an old bunker.
+The best-known winery is just a 10 minute walk out to the outskirts of the town: Lipanović, which preserves their wines inside of an old bunker.
 Finish the night with a party in Fort George club – named after the English king, today Fort George offers some of the best nightlife around.

 Facilities